xuankimtran/docs-1/pages/katalon-analytics/docs/ka-defects.md

 > Once you have enabled Katalon Plugin, you can always see the *Plugin* icon in the corner of a Jira issue.
 > <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-ka-defects/link-test-run-to-kat102defect-blurname.png"  width=100% alt="plugin icon floating in jira">
 >
-> You can always click on the icon to quickly switch back to Katalon TestOps.
+> You can always click on the *Plugin* icon to quickly switch back to Katalon TestOps.

 ## View linked Test Runs in Jira